mdkma/biometrics-exam-questions/README.md

 Example: Lec5-10

-### 14
+### 14-A4

-> (14) There are two main functions in pattern recognition: Feature Extraction and Matching.
+> There are two main functions in pattern recognition: Feature Extraction and Matching.
 Please explain which stage is important after all possible features are extracted.
 How to implement matching function?

+Lec4-27

+Not all features are useful for a special problem.
+Feature selection is the important stage after all possible features are extracted.
+It is the process of choosing input to PR system and involves judgement.
+It is important that the extracted features be relevant to the PR task at hand.

+How to implement matching function?

+1. Hypothesize a plausible solution and adjust it to fit the problem
+2. Create a mathematical model of the problem and derive an optimal classifier.

+Pattern classification, template matching.

-### 14
+### 14-A5

 > Please find their differences in the following three pairs of basic concepts:
 >